MuhtasimTanmoy/notebook/security/encrypted messaging.md

 ![Tripple DH](screen/Signal.png)
 ![3HH](screen/3DH.png)

-- Used for session establishement of Signal Protocol.
+- Used for session establishment of Signal Protocol.

 ### Forward Secrecy
 - Forward secrecy (FS), also known as perfect forward secrecy (PFS), is a feature of specific key agreement protocols that gives assurances that session keys will not be compromised even if long-term secrets used in the session key exchange are compromised.
 For HTTPS the long-term secret is typically the private signing key of the server.
-The session key is kept different and changed over long period of time.
+The session key is kept different and changed over a long period of time.

 - Forward Secracy comes from Scimp
 - Future Secrecy comes from OTR